• Recipes

 2-photo collage showing soaking soy curls and sauteing peppers.

-1. If using soy curls as your "chicken," rehydrate them in salty broth or seasoned water for about 15 minutes.
+1. If using soy curls as your vegan "chicken," rehydrate them in salty broth or seasoned water for about 15 minutes.
 Then drain, and squeeze out most of the moisture.

 2. In a large 12-inch cast iron skillet saute the onion and peppers for about 10 minutes or until the onion is translucent.